geraldmwangi/GuitarMidi-LV2/README.md

 # Usage
 Currently your Host must be running with 256 samples per period at 48KHz (that will change soon).
 Your guitarsignal should be clean, no distortion of sort.
+* Tune the guitar to the standard E A D g b e tuning
 * Activate the bridge pickup
 * Set the input gain on the audio interface to 3/4
 * Connect the audio in of the guitarmidi plugin to the channel on your interface, to which you guitar is connected.